bitwiseworks/python-os2/Doc/library/logging.rst

    Logs a message with level *level* on the root logger.
 The other arguments are interpreted as for :func:`debug`.

-   .. note:: The above module-level functions which delegate to the root
+   .. note:: The above module-level convenience functions, which delegate to the
-      logger should *not* be used in threads, in versions of Python earlier than 2.7.1 and 3.2, unless at least one handler has been added to the root logger *before* the threads are started.
-These convenience functions call :func:`basicConfig` to ensure that at least one handler is available; in earlier versions of Python, this can (under rare circumstances) lead to handlers being added multiple times to the root logger, which can in turn lead to multiple messages for the same event.
+      root logger, call :func:`basicConfig` to ensure that at least one handler is available.
+Because of this, they should *not* be used in threads, in versions of Python earlier than 2.7.1 and 3.2, unless at least one handler has been added to the root logger *before* the threads are started.
+In earlier versions of Python, due to a thread safety shortcoming in :func:`basicConfig`, this can (under rare circumstances) lead to handlers being added multiple times to the root logger, which can in turn lead to multiple messages for the same event.

 .. function:: disable(lvl)